Ashhas/Mapme/README.md

 # Map Me - Flutterized

-:earth_americas: This is project is a Flutterized version of the [Map Me] project.
+:earth_americas: This project is a Flutterized version of the [Map Me] project.
 Track your walking route and see the distance and time.
-The goal of the project is to practise recreating UI elements and getting familiar with the [google_maps_flutter] package.
-(No data is saved!)
+The goal of the project is to practice recreating UI elements and getting familiar with the [google_maps_flutter] package.
+(No data gets saved!)

 ## Screenshots
 <p>